JetBrains/intellij-sdk-docs/reference_guide/ui_themes/themes_customize.md

 ![Color Palette Popup](img/theme_colorpalette_popup.png){:width="600px"}

-For example, the following key-value pair changes the color fo ll blue-colored icons on toolbars to the color #5BC0DE:
+For example, the following key-value pair changes the color for all blue-colored icons on toolbars to the color `#5BC0DE`:

 ```json
 {